zmn-hamid/Trello-Report-to-Clipboard-Extention/README.md

+# Chrome extension to copy a report of Trello's lists to the clipboard

 this extension get's the name of two lists of a Trello's board then copies the title of them accordingly.
 example: